 Only credits earned during semesters of degree-seeking student status will be counted towards the 24.
 Scholars who begin in Summer B may count those credits earned towards the 24.
 Innovation Academy (IA) scholars are not considered degree-seeking in their first fall semester and thus may not use credits earned toward the 24.

-Keep in mind that UF policy states that students must reapply if they do not enroll for two consecutive semesters.
+Keep in mind that UF policy states that students must reapply if they do not enroll for three consecutive semesters.
 Therefore, students who elect to sit out a semester to complete an internship are advised to enroll in the following semester to continue their enrollment at UF.

 Graduating scholars are considered a full-time student with less than 12 credits for purposes of continuing to receive UF student services such as involvement in student organizations, use of the Counseling and Wellness Center and Disability Resource Center, and recreation facility use.
+Please be sure to meet with a MFOS staff member to discuss the process of taking less than 12 credits.